-I am a huge fan of re-purposing items to give them new use and a new look.
+I am a huge fan of re-purposing items to give them a new use and a new look.
 Improvising is a huge element in the equation.
-For this DIY Project, I stumbled upon this makeup display that was being tossed from the company MAC Cosmetics.
+For these memo board ideas, I stumbled upon this makeup display that was being tossed from the company MAC Cosmetics.

 I immediately knew this item had potential when it was given to me.
 I decided I wanted to make a memo/inspiration board from this piece for my bedroom.

 But what would I do with it?

 I know I wanted to incorporate it into my bedroom makeover in some way, but where to start?

 I took about a week to brainstorm, surf Pinterest, and dream up some amazing ideas to do with this piece.